SAP Fiori for SAP S/4HANA – Fiori My Inbox – Part 1 Activation

-While activating most Fiori apps in S/4HANA is a simple matter of activating the app’s ICF node and OData Service(s) on the Fiori Frontend Server, Fiori My Inbox is something of a special case that requires more explanation.
+While activating most SAP Fiori apps in SAP S/4HANA is a simple matter of activating the app’s ICF node and OData Service(s) on the Fiori Frontend Server, SAP Fiori My Inbox is something of a special case that requires more explanation.
 Much of this is similar to Fiori My Inbox on predecessor platforms, but there are some special additions with the introduction of S/4HANA 1610.
-This blog explains how to configure Fiori My Inbox.
-In the next blog we look at the extensibility options that come with My Inbox as of S/4HANA 1610.
+This blog explains how to configure SAP Fiori My Inbox.
+In the next blog we look at the extensibility options that come with My Inbox as of SAP S/4HANA 1610.

 Tip: Some of the extension options are also covered in more depth in the Fiori My Inbox wiki.